 How easy or tough this is depends on the method of intermittent dry fasting you choose.

-If you did 16:8, for instance, you could drink enough water during your 8-hour eating window.
+If you did 16:8, for instance, you could drink enough water during your eight-hour eating window.

-But, if you went for a more restrictive fasting plan like the warrior diet, trying to drink enough water in such a short period would take up so much room in your stomach, you wouldn’t be able to eat enough whole, nourishing foods, and that would leave you short on nutrients and energy.
+But, if you went for a more restrictive fasting schedule like the Warrior Diet, trying to drink enough water in such a short period would take up so much room in your stomach that you wouldn’t be able to eat enough whole, nourishing foods, and that would leave you short on nutrients and energy.

 Dehydration